microsoft/vscode-docs/release-notes/latest.md

 MetaDescription: See what is new in Visual Studio Code 0.10.0
 ---

-# VS Code v0.10.0 (November - Beta 2015)
+# VS Code v0.10.0 (November)

 Hi,

-With this release, we mark our official Beta milestone and we've been busy.
+With this release, we have a lot ot share.

 ## Debugging - Debug Console Improvements
 * Colored text output to highlight diagnostic errors and warnings